frontiertechinstitute/datasets/README.md

  - Columns 37-46 come from *Table 12*

 Using the given documentation descriptions for each table, you should be able to interpret the column names and are encouraged to rename them for your comprehension.
+Dataset: **"2022 LIHTC Full Tenant Data.csv"**
+Note - all other files in "2022 LIHTC Tenant Data/data" are raw files from HUD